Sure Dividend

-Every year, we review each of the Dividend Aristocrats, the exclusive group of companies in the S&P 500 Index with 25+ consecutive years of dividend increases.
+We review each of the Dividend Aristocrats, the group of companies in the S&P 500 Index with 25+ consecutive years of dividend increases, every year.

 To become a Dividend Aristocrat, a company must possess durable competitive advantages and a steady business model that generates yearly profits, even during recessions.